Jillderon/daily-deals/PROCESS.md

 ## Monday day 11 - 23/01/2017
 - I'm creating an app icon (https://makeappicon.com/) so I get the feeling that at least I got something accomplished today.
 - Add pictures to my storyboard (the four little canal houses)
-- costum image annotation -> https://www.mapbox.com/ios-sdk/examples/marker-image/ OR https://littlebitesofcocoa.com/70-custom-map-view-pins
+- costum image annotation -> https://www.mapbox.com/ios-sdk/examples/marker-image/ OR https://littlebitesofcocoa.com/70-custom-map-view-pins.
+I made my custom annotations with https://logomakr.com/
+- I got a problem: After filtering different deals by category, new pins don't get displayed on the map.
+I think 'remove all annotations' is the problem.
+Probably you can't reuse an already used and removed pin.
+How to fix this?

 ## Tuesday day 12 - 24/01/2017
 - Pickerview with dates in AddDealViewController, so you can remove annotations after some given time (added by the company as a date + time)